tifanihusna/starter-academic/content/authors/admin/_index.md

   superuser: true

 # Role/position/tagline
-  Role: Former Assistant Professor, School of Political Science and Economics, Waseda University and Research Assistant, Asian Development Bank Institute
+  Role: Postdoctoral Fellow, King Fahd University of Petroleum and Minerals

 # Organizations/Affiliations to show in About widget
 # organizations: Waseda University